Hussein-249/dynamic-multipage-template/README.md

 All of the above packages have been included in ```package.json```.

-MongoDB is used to serve article / blog text.
+MongoDB is used to serve text and metadata.
 Media retrieval is achieved through local storage and a custom store-and-retrieve implementation.

 ## Installation